Abigail Disney: Community activism and philanthropy

-Criticism of the Disney Corporation
+Criticism of The Walt Disney Company

 On April 21, 2019, Disney, through several tweets, criticized Disney CEO Bob Iger's compensation.
 In 2018, Iger earned a $66 million package, while in 2019, his compensation package was estimated to be approximately $35 million.
 One month before this statement, she had claimed that CEOs are generally "paid far too much," saying that "there is nobody on Earth [who is] worth 500 times his median workers' pay."
-On April 22, the Disney Corporation responded in a statement that the company has made "historic investments" in its workers' pay and benefits, and defended the CEO's compensation, which it said is "90% performance-based."
+On April 22, Disney responded in a statement that the company has made "historic investments" in its workers' pay and benefits, and defended the CEO's compensation, which it said is "90% performance-based."
 The company stated that Iger "has delivered exceptional value for shareholders."
 On April 23, The Washington Post published an op-ed by Abigail Disney where she again criticized the "never [before] so profitable" Disney corporation and called for pay equity reform.

 In July 2019, Abigail Disney criticized working conditions at Disneyland after a meeting with employees at their union office.
 She stated that the Disneyland employees she talked to have to forage for food in other people's garbage.

-Again turning to Twitter in 2020, Disney publicly criticized the corporation for furloughing hundreds of thousands of low paid workers during the coronavirus pandemic.
+Again turning to Twitter in 2020, Disney publicly criticized the corporation for furloughing hundreds of thousands of low-paid workers during the coronavirus pandemic.

 In May 2020, Disney gave a TED talk in which she criticized the pay rates of employees at Disney theme parks.
 Disney said that when she was growing up, a custodian at Disneyland could make enough money to feed a family, own a modest home, and access decent health care.
 Today, "three out of four of the people who smile when you walk in, who help you comfort that crying baby, who maybe help you have the best vacation you ever have, can't consistently put food on the table."
 She added, "Disney has turned a pretty profit on the idea that families are a kind of magic, that love is important, that imaginations matter.
 That's why it turns your stomach a little bit when I tell you that Cinderella might be sleeping in her car."

 In 2022, Disney joined current and past Disney employees in criticizing Bob Chapek for refusing to make a statement concerning Florida House Bill 1557, which is officially named the Parental Rights in Education Bill and was passed in February of that same year.
-The law prohibits the teaching of gender identity in schools prior to 4th grade.
+The law prohibits discussion of sexual orientation and gender identity in schools prior to 4th grade.

 Personal life

 Disney married Pierre Norman Hauser in 1988.
 She lives in New York City and has four children.

 As of 2019, Abigail Disney's net worth was approximately $120 million.

+A member of and donor to the Democratic Party, Disney stated in July 2024 that she would not continue to contribute to the party until Joe Biden withdrew from the 2024 United States presidential election.